pbaille/facets/datac.md

 ## Overview

-datac is born of some frustrations when writing clojure code, it is hard to believe I know... there several ideas that puzzled me a lot the bluring between function and values is really a good thing in certain cases but not always I think. for instance sometimes you want a function be treated as its return value instead of beeing treated as the value of a transformation also function as value are really opaque and their transformation is really limited
+datac is born of some frustrations when writing clojure code, it is hard to believe I know... there several ideas that puzzled me a lot.
+The bluring between function and values is really a good thing in certain cases but not always I think.
+For instance sometimes you want a function be treated as its return value instead of beeing treated as the value of a transformation also function as value are really opaque and their transformation is really limited

 in our langage what we manipulate is really I think at the fundamental level, just representations of things